hunt425/Assignment1Arrays_CS303/README.md

-#Hnter Tysdal
+#Hunter Tysdal
 # Assignment1Arrays_CS303

-This code goes through all of the main in one go (there is no menu option or loop continuing the code) It goes through all of the assignment requirements: reading an array, looking for a number in an array, modifying a number ata a specific index, adding a number the end of the array, and removing an integer from a specific index of the array.
+This code goes through all of the main in one go (there is no menu option or loop continuing the code).
+It goes through all of the assignment requirements: reading an array, looking for a number in an array, modifying a number ata a specific index, adding a number the end of the array, and removing an integer from a specific index of the array.
 Most of the code is run using for loops to read and find indexes of the array.